That Feeling in the “Gut”

 Almost everyone experiences a “gut feeling” now and then.
 It’s that “somehow I just know” feeling or voice in the back of your mind that’s often referred to as “intuition” or “instinct.”
-But should we be paying attention to - and acting upon - gut feelings?
+But, how do we know if we should be paying attention to – and acting upon – gut feelings?

-A gut feeling tends to be the first thought that pops into your head in a situation.
-It may seem to come out of nowhere.
-But perhaps such thoughts do not necessarily appear all on their own.
-Whatever that little voice is saying to you could possibly be based on a reserve of information and experience you have acquired over the years.
+In most instances, a gut feeling tends to be the first thought that pops into your head in a situation.
+Although they may seem to come out of nowhere, perhaps such thoughts do not necessarily appear all on their own.
+Some people believe that whatever your inner voice is saying to you is actually based on a reserve of information and experience you have acquired over the years.

 Think about it.
-A lot of situations we come across in life are not completely new to us.
+Most situations we come across in life are not completely new to us.
 Most likely, we’ve been through something similar at least once before… if not numerous times.
 Those experiences are stored somewhere in our memory banks, creating a sort of database the subconscious mind can access.

-As a result, some gut feelings could be based on the lessons we have learned from the outcomes of accumulated experiences and decisions we’ve made over time.
+As a result, some gut feelings could be based on lessons we’ve learned from the outcomes of accumulated experiences and decisions we’ve made over time.
 Of course, that doesn’t mean every gut feeling is based on prior experience or acquired knowledge.
-And it certainly does not mean that gut feelings should be trusted without further contemplation and logical reasoning.
+And it certainly does not mean that gut feelings should always be trusted without further contemplation or logical reasoning.

 In emergency situations, when there is no time to contemplate options, the gut instinct often takes right over without conscious thought.
 We act immediately thanks to the “fight or flight” response mechanism deeply rooted in all animals, including human beings.
 This automatic reaction is set off in response to a perceived danger.
-We’ve all pulled a hand away from a hot source before our minds had a chance to register the high temperature or we've stepped back up on a curb when about to cross a street even though we didn’t actually see or hear the car that was racing along the street toward us.
+We’ve all pulled a hand away from a hot source before our minds have had a chance to register the high temperature or we’ve stepped back up on to a curb when about to cross a street right before a car races by us.

-In some instances, people have gut feelings about the folks they care about and sometimes sense when certain loved ones or friends are unhappy, sad, hurting, or in some kind of trouble.
-You have probably had a gut feeling that told you when someone needed your help, even though the individual never voiced that need.
-Obviously, there are times when this type of gut feeling is completely off the mark, but it may be worth at least asking the person if everything is okay.
-The worst that can happen is you find out your gut feeling is invalid.
+In some instances, people have gut feelings about the folks they care about and sometimes seen to sense when certain loved ones or friends are unhappy, sad, hurting, or in some kind of trouble.
+You have probably had a gut feeling that told you when someone needed your help, even though the individual hadn’t yet asked.
+Obviously, gut feeling about a loved one can be completely off the mark, but it may be worth at least asking the person if everything is okay.
+The worst that can happen is that you find out your gut feeling was invalid.